yanisywd/soundapp/README.md

 # soundapp
-a small sound app to detect silent zones in an audio file and remove them
+a mini python sound app to detect silent zones in an audio file and remove them